tecoholic/docs-oxd/sources/plugin/php/cms/wordpress/index.md

 ## Step 8.
 Plugin configuration

-Now in your admin menu panel you can see Gluu SSO {version menu} tab, click on it.
+Now in your admin menu panel you can see Gluu SSO {version} menu tab, click on it.

 ## Step 9.
 General